benibela/xidel/readme.txt

     JSONiq arrays:                                                     [a,b,c]

-       Arrays store a list of values and can be nested with each other and within sequences.
+       Arrays store a list of values and can be nested within each other and within sequences.
        jn:members converts an array to a sequence.

     JSONiq objects:                                      {"name": value, ...}

-       Object stores a set of values as associative map.
+       Objects store a set of values as associative map.
 The values can be accessed similar to a function call, e.g.: {"name": value, ...}("name").
-       Xidel also has {"name": value, ..}.name and {"name": value, ..}/name as an additional, propietary syntax to access properties. jn:keys or $object() returns a sequence of all property names, libjn:values a sequence of values.
+       Xidel also has {"name": value, ..}.name and {"name": value, ..}/name as an additional, proprietary syntax to access properties. jn:keys or $object() returns a sequence of all property names, libjn:values a sequence of values.
        Used with global variables, you can copy an object with obj2 := obj